 3) Gucci

 Gucci’s double-G buckle is one of the most recognizable silhouettes in menswear, but there’s more to the brand than logos.
-Their dress belts in smooth calfskin are sleek and sharply finished, while casual options in signature webbing or monogram canvas add color and personality to weekend fits.
-Think of Gucci as a spectrum: on the minimalist end, black or dark brown calf with a small, brushed buckle that quietly complements a suit; on the expressive end, stripe web belts or textured leathers that play beautifully with suede loafers, denim, or statement knitwear.
-Fit is true to size, but because many models are slimmer, they tuck under tailored waistbands cleanly.
+Considered by many as one of the best belt brands for men, Gucci offers a wide spectrum of styles—from sleek dress belts in smooth calfskin with sharp finishing, to casual options in signature webbing or monogram canvas that add colour and personality to weekend fits.
+Think of Gucci as a range: on the minimalist end, black or dark-brown calf leather with a small, brushed buckle that quietly complements a suit; on the expressive end, striped web belts or textured leathers that pair effortlessly with suede loafers, denim, or statement knitwear.
+Fit generally runs true to size, and slimmer strap profiles sit neatly under tailored waistbands.

 4) Salvatore Ferragamo